 Deliberately, we have not listed the normal hiring checklist items.

 The answer to the first question can be summarized in a single word as attitude.
 Every engineer dreams of inventing, or being part of a team that creates the cool next generation technology, like a sports athlete dreams of winning a world championship.
 The primary difference is that not all engineers seek the glory or public recognition, but many, if not most, want the riches that accompny that type of shooting star success.
 Just like is sports, these things definitely happen in technology.
 It is a fat carrot.
 From my experience, this is the attitude that fosters the desire to be in a startup and reach for the riches of success.
 The challenge in the interview process is to determine how much that attitude will help to acheive the project or corporate goals, or how much will be a detrement due to dissatisfaction and early departure.
 I personally have often passed on great engineers who I could tell were over the moon with this desire, and I could feel that it would be a detrement to the team.
 The ironic and funny thing about this start-up mentallity is that if you have ever worked at a true start-up, you know that first there is no glory, especially in the early development cycles - long hours, total consumption of time and focus, doing things no job description could ever cover - mopping floors and cleaning bathrooms.
 I don't know how many eager engineers would trully be willing to do this.
-Just research the early days of Google as a prime example.
-The hiring manager has to have a conversation about the candidates thoughts, looking for a measure of attitude, not so much Q&A.
+Just research the

 The third question is an extremely difficult one.
 With the open source popularity and the high number of strong supporters of open source, there has been a movement away from technology secret keeping to solution sharing.
 When hiring, there is no need to open this debate, nor to take sides.
 Instead the issue here is one of trust.
 Does the candidate clearly communicate trustability, and a great way to judge that is by asking them how much they value the privacy of their prior employer's code or technology.
 We see that in certain cutting edge or market leading spaces, some people will hock their knowledge and intellectual knowledge, sometimes even including code they have written, to the highest bidder.
 This can happen in run-of-the-mill technology spaces as well.
 Usually the shadows of open source are cited as legitimacy for breaches in trust.
 During the hiring process a focus on trust is imperative.
 Perhaps discuss some scenarios where trust is the key and see how the candidate views the discussion.
-Like what do you think about this story with Uber?
-Again, there is no right or wrong answer, but rather what constitutes the candidates viewpoint will reflect their potential trustworthiness.
+Like what do you think about

 The last question is difficult.
 The interviewer has no crystal ball that they can view the future through.
 Yet this is what the question challenges us with; what will the future hold if we hire this candidate.
 The best way to approach this issue is to pose a future scenario (mostly fake of course), to the candidate, with some holes and problems, but with a clear staring point and a clear end point.
 Ask the candidate to consider the options, and suggest there are barriers, but that you don't want them to discuss barriers, but rather options to achieve the business goal.
 Again, there is no wrong or right answer.
 The right candidates will solve the problem and provide technology answers that will either align or not align with the corporate goals.
 Be prepared for the unexpected, they may even open new avenues, new technologies, new possibilities based on experience or gut instinct that could be even better!